grommunio/grommunio-meet-mobile/CONTRIBUTING.md

 and follow this short guide.

 # Reporting Issues
 Provide as much information as possible.
-Mention the version of Jitsi Meet, Jicofo and JVB you are using, and explain (as detailed as you can) how the problem can be reproduced.
+Mention the version of grommunio meet, Jicofo and JVB you are using, and explain (as detailed as you can) how the problem can be reproduced.